jararias/caelus/README.md

 #### Load data

-`caelus` can access to the individual site-and-year data files available in the [data repository](https://doi.org/10.5281/zenodo.7897639).
+`caelus` can access the individual site-and-year data files available in the [data repository](https://doi.org/10.5281/zenodo.7897639).
 For instance, to load the data taken during 2014 in the BSRN station in Carpentras, France, one can do the following:

 ```python
 import caelus